What you could claim come tax time

 Other items related to your job

 There are a number of other job-specific purchases that may be a valid tax deduction depending on the requirements of your unique role.
-The amount you can claim depends on the extent you used the items for work and there are also prescriptions around what can and can’t be claimed specific to roles and industries.
+The amount you can claim depends on the extent to which you used the items for work and there are also prescribed rules around what can and can’t be claimed specific to roles and industries.
 Visit the ATO website to find out more.

 Costs related to working from home

-Unprecedented times call for unprecedented action – but can you really claim for all that toilet paper, tea and coffee you consumed while working from home during lockdown?
+Unprecedented times call for unprecedented action – but can you really claim for all that toilet paper, tea and coffee you consumed while working from home?
 The short answer: no, you can’t.
-Your employer may provide these items at work for you but you can’t claim general household expenses against your income even if you did use a lot more toilet paper while working from home.
+Your employer may provide these items at work, but you can’t claim general household expenses against your income even if you did use a lot more toilet paper while working from home.
 Now for the good news: there are other items you may be eligible to claim for.
 These include electricity, phone, internet and stationery expenses.
-Plus, any home office equipment, such as computers, printers, phones or furniture – though again how much of this can be claimed depends on your circumstances and it may be helpful to work with a tax professional to determine what you’re entitled to claim for.
-For this (and last) financial year, the ATO introduced a shortcut method to calculate your work expenses (essentially 80 cents can be claimed per hour worked at home).
-The ATO has all the details on its website.
+Plus, any home office equipment, such as computers, printers, phones or furniture.
+Though again how much of this can be claimed depends on your circumstances and it may be helpful to work with a tax professional to determine what you’re entitled to claim for.
+For the 2023 financial year, the ATO updated the fixed rate method to calculate your work from home expenses (essentially 67 cents can be claimed per hour worked at home).
+The ATO has all the details on their website.

 - 5 benefits of having income protection insurance